Golden Alder Trees

 The Golden Alder, Alnus incana Aurea, is a beautiful ornamental variety of Grey Alder.
 Its season of interest is mainly spring.
 The bare branches are decked for about 3 weeks with sumptuous pink catkins in February-March, which provide food for hungry bees.
 The leaves appear next, in a verdant display of pale yellow-green that contrasts nicely with the catkins, which keep their pink hue until early summer.
 This yellow leaved Alder is smaller and tidier than its parent, Grey Alder.
 Mature trees have quite a compact canopy, not more than 5 metres wide.
-Like all alders, they are relatively short lived trees, living for about 80 years.
+Like all alders, they are relatively short-lived trees, living for about 80 years.
 Alnus incana Aurea doesn't have the strong suckering habit of its parent, which makes for a neater looking tree.
 It is extremely hardy and will grow in any soil apart from chalk.
 It especially loves wet, waterlogged sites with plenty of sun.
 Unlike the wild Alders, Golden Alder is quite slow growing and relatively small, suitable for the average sized garden where it can reach a maximum height of 10 metres.
-Why not have a look at the other varieties in our collection of alder trees.

 How Standard Trees are Measured: